-At the moment it is easy to lull yourself into believing you can afford the mortgage you need - mortgage rates are at all-time lows and feel easily affordable.
-However, you need to ask yourself if you can afford your mortgage payments if interests rates rise and whether you can repay the capital if house prices fall.
+You need to ask yourself if you can afford your mortgage payments if interests rates rise and whether you can repay the capital if house prices fall.

 Let's say you manage to find a mortgage with an interest rate of three percent, fixed for three years.
 That's a great rate.
 After three years you find interest rates have gone up and the best deal you can now get is six percent.
-That's an increase of three percentage points but, more frighteningly, your rate has increased by 100%.
+That's an increase of three percentage points but, more frighteningly, your interest rate has increased by 100%.
 Will your net take home pay have increased at the same rate?